 Black has a versatile performance career spanning over 20 years.
 She attended Interlochen Fine Arts Camp in Northern Michigan and continued her studies as a vocal performance major at the University of Michigan, School of Music.
 During her college years, she really started to expand outside of the classical realm and developed concepts for her own productions inspired by vintage jazz culture.
 She lists Bessie Smith, Billie Holiday, Dinah Washington, Ella Fitzgerald, and Erykah Badu as her chief influences.

 Whether crooning of love, or belting the blues, Black soulfully sings, always conveying a deeper message and securing her audiences’ rapt attention.
-This performance will feature Michigan's Ingrid Racine, trumpet; Josef Deas, bass; Chuck Newsome, guitar; and Nick Collins, drums.
+This performance will feature Kenji Lee, sax; Andy Peck, bass; Chuck Newsome, guitar; and Jesse Kramer, drums.